 - Initiation

 Homolytic fission of a covalent bond is when the bond breaks evenly and each fragment takes one electron from the bond.
-The resulting fragments each have an unpaired electron are are called radicals.
+The resulting fragments each have an unpaired electron and are called radicals.
 Radicals are very reactive species.

 - Propagation